 - □ The technology path future is not clear at this time.
-With the growing influence of broadband in the public-safety sector, there may be some voice options if and when the broadband coverage is commensurate with our current radio system.
-Our current system has support for the next 10 years, but the design and finance planning for any upgrade needs to be completed and in place before we end up with an obsolete system.
-A significant challenge for the council and state ahead. - □ Our tower infrastructure is aging, with many sites constructed in the 1970's under significantly lower engineering standards.
-We will be replacing two towers during 2015 at an estimated cost of \$250,000, but considering the size of our network and that these towers are regularly inspected, we may find more that are deficient.
+Although our current system has support for the next 10 years, the design and finance planning for any upgrade needs to be completed and in place before we end up with an obsolete system.
+A significant challenge for the council and state ahead is determining the technology to move forward with and a financing method to do so. - Our tower infrastructure is aging, with many sites constructed in the 1970's under significantly lower engineering standards.
+We will be replacing two towers during 2016 (McLaughlin and Madison) at an estimated cost of \$250,000, but considering the size of our network and that these towers are regularly inspected, we may find more that are deficient.